 Not quite sure if you would like to spend a full semester abroad?
 A summer program is a great way to get just a taste of study abroad.
 Summer programs are also a good option if you are not able to fit semester or academic year study abroad in to your specific program.
-You may participate in a summer program as early as the summer following your freshman year.
+You may participate in a summer program as early as the summer following your first year.

 Summer Study Abroad Options